Products are chosen independently by our editors. Purchases made through our links may earn us a commission.

 End-to-end encryption: Encryption offers a layer of protection that can help prevent unwanted eyeballs from viewing your saved videos.

 You can also take some steps to protect your data.
-Create a strong password that’s unique to your camera’s app.
+Create a strong, unique password for your camera’s app.
 Do not reuse passwords across multiple websites and apps.

 Prices were accurate at the time this article was published but may change over time.